cosmicjs/docs/docs/guides/README.md

 Cosmic makes a great [Next.js CMS](https://www.cosmicjs.com/knowledge-base/nextjs-cms) for your Next.js websites and apps.
 Get started adding Cosmic-powered content into your Next.js apps using the following steps:

 ### 1. Install a new Next.js app
-You can use [Create Next App](https://nextjs.org/docs#setup) to install a new Next.js app with included tooling.
+You can use [Create Next App](https://nextjs.org/docs#setup) to install a new Next.js app that includes tooling and configurations.
 When prompted, select default starter app.
 ```bash
 npm i -g create-next-app
 create-next-app cosmic-next-app